Shakin' Stevens: 1980s: "This Ole House", Shaky and more chart success

-Chart successes also included his album Shaky reaching number 1 on the UK Albums Chart.
+In November 1984, Stevens released his first Greatest Hits album, featuring three new singles: "A Letter To You" (No. 10), "Teardrops" (No. 5) and "Breaking Up My Heart (No. 14).
+The album climbed to No. 8 in the UK Albums Chart.

 In the mid-1980s, Stevens re-united with former producer Dave Edmunds to record an album Lipstick, Powder and Paint, and the Christmas smash "Merry Christmas Everyone", which was a number 1 hit in 1985.
 Its original planned release was put back by a year to avoid clashing with the runaway success of Band Aid's charity single "Do They Know It's Christmas?", to which he did not contribute, having been out of the country touring at the time of recording.

 In a Record Collector magazine feature, writer Kris Griffiths wrote: "This was Shaky at the very zenith of his powers and, perhaps, the breaking-point of marketing overload from which there is only decline.
 Such concentrated commercial success and ubiquity came with a price."

 Despite Stevens's chart domination over the previous few years, he was not invited to perform at Live Aid on 13 July 1985.
 The hits continued but chart placings declined throughout the later 1980s and early 1990s.
 However, Stevens was one of the celebrities to appear in an advertising campaign for Heineken in the late-1980s.
 The slogan "refreshes the parts other beers cannot reach" was confirmed in the advert as he stops shakin' after consuming the product.

+1987's Let's Boogie album featured top five hit "What Do You Want To Make Those Eyes at Me For" and the singles "Come See About Me" and "Because I Love You".
+It was followed by the album A Whole Lotta Shaky (1988, No. 42), which featured top 25 hit "True Love".

+Shaky wrapped up the 1980s with top 30 single, "Love Attack".

+1990s: Christmas album, a break from recording

+Stevens kicked off the 1990s with the singles "I Might" (No. 28), "Yes I Do" and "Pink Champagne" from his album There Are Two Kinds of Music...
+Rock 'n' Roll.
+The album was largely produced by Pete Hammond.

-In the 1990s, Stevens took a lengthy break from recording and was stung by a court ruling that related to unpaid royalties from the Legend album, which had been re-released to some commercial success, requiring a substantial payout to former band members of the Sunsets.
+After the release of 1991's Merry Christmas Everyone album and the single "Radio" (No. 37) in 1992 (produced by Rod Argent and featuring Roger Taylor from Queen on drums), Stevens took a lengthy break from recording and was stung by a court ruling relating to unpaid royalties from the Legend album, which had been re-released to some commercial success, requiring a substantial payout to former band members of the Sunsets.
 In 1999, Stevens returned to performing live and undertook tours all that year and the following year.